cdpoloz/cpz-mvvm-processing-template/README.md

 ![License](https://img.shields.io/badge/license-MIT-lightgrey)
 [![GitHub](https://img.shields.io/badge/GitHub-cdpoloz-181717?logo=github)](https://github.com/cdpoloz)

-A starter Processing sketch that consumes `cpz-mvvm-processing-controls` through its public facades, explicit input routing, and sketch-owned behavior.
+A minimal, ready-to-run Processing template built on top of `cpz-mvvm-processing-controls`.

+Clone it, run it, click the button — and you're ready to start building.

 ---

-## Key design decisions

-- Companion template, not a second framework
-- Public facades only (`Button`, `Label`, and other controls as your sketch grows)
-- Explicit input routing through `InputManager` and a template-owned `MainInputLayer`
-- Behavior and binding stay in the sketch
-- Configuration and launch bootstrap stay application-side and replaceable
-- No automatic binding, no reflection, no hidden global state

----

 ## Overview

-This repository is a clean starting point for building a Processing desktop application with `cpz-mvvm-processing-controls`.
+This repository is a clean starting point for building Processing desktop application with `cpz-mvvm-processing-controls`.

 `cpz-mvvm-processing-controls` is the framework.
 It owns the reusable UI controls, MVVM internals, rendering pipeline, event types, theming, and input manager.

-This template owns only the application side:
+This template contains only the application-side code:

 - `Launcher`: loads `data/config.properties` and starts the Processing sketch
 - `Config`: applies window size, icon, smoothing, frame rate, and title